DanielJDufour/calc-stats/README.md

     median: 70,
     mode: 95, // mean average of the most popular numbers
     modes: [90, 100], // all the most popular numbers
+    range: 99, // the difference between max and min
     sum: 328350,
     histogram: {
       '1': {